CERN/TIGRE/README.md

 [tigre.toolbox@gmail.com](mailto:tigre.toolbox@gmail.com) or [ander.biguri@gmail.com](mailto:ander.biguri@gmail.com)

 ## Licensing

+TIGRE has been created jointly by the University of Bath's Engineering Tomography Lab and CERN

 The TIGRE toolbox is released under the BSD License, meaning you can use and modify the software freely.
 However, you **must** cite the original authors.